 I’ve been to Italy three times and I’ve driven each time.
 Driving in a foreign country sounds terrifying but it’s honestly not too bad.
 In fact, I drove alone this last visit when I stayed in Montepulciano to study Italian at Il Sasso.
 If I can drive in Italy as a 20-something solo female traveler, trust me, you can drive in Italy, too

 From these three trips, here are all my tips for driving in Italy that all first-time visitors need.
-With these tips, you’ll have no problem driving around Italy!
+With these tips for driving in Italy, you’re sure to have a wonderful trip!

 Please note: this post may contain affiliate links.
 What that means is, if you click on a link and make a purchase, I may make a commission at no additional cost to you.
 For more information, please see my Affiliate Disclosure.